top of page

 Selected Research Themes

-River restoration science & practice (e.g., assessment, prioritization, habitat and ecosystem response, monitoring)
+River restoration science & practice (e.g., impact assessment, prioritization, techniques and their effectiveness, monitoring)

 Landform/habitat unit scale